-Deep Sashelas is the patron of sea elves.
-He also represents the forces of creation and knowledge.
-In addition to aquatic elves, this deity receives the veneration of darfellans.
-Deep Sashelas's symbol is a dolphin.
-He often appears as a dolphin but has a tendency to tarry in humanoid form with various female beings.
-His worshipers offer artistic works and songs of praise at the highest and lowest tides of the year, and they are fearsome enemies of sahuagin.
-Deep Sashelas is detailed in Faiths and Pantheons.
+Such elas is the patron of sea elves.
+He also represents creation and knowledge.
+In addition to aquatic elves, accives the veneration of darfellans.
+Deep Sashelas's dolphin.
+He often appears as a dolphin but has a tenin humanoid form with various female beings.
+His offer artistic works and songs of praise at the highest tides of the year, and they are fearsome enemies of Deep Sashelas is detailed in Faiths and Pantheons.

-Eadro is the patron deity of locathah, merfolk, and tritons.
-All three races claim him as their creator, each pointing to itself as the most perfect example of sea folk.
-His symbol is a spiral or whirlpool.
-He appears as a tall and perfect specimen of his worshipers' race.

-Geshtai is a lesser deity of lakes, rivers, wells, and streams.
-She appears as a young woman standing in a pool of water, holding a clay jug.
-Her worshipers protect sources of water and guide the lost to safety.
+e patron deity of locathah, merfolk, and tritons.
+All cam him as their creator, each pointing to itself as the example of sea folk.
+His symbol is a spiral or whirlpool. as a tall and perfect specimen of his worshipers' race. a lesser deity of lakes, rivers, wells, and streams. a lesser deity of lakes, rivers, wells, and streams.
+Her worshipers protect sources of water and guide safety.
 Geshtai's symbol is a waterspout.
-Geshtai is detailed in the Living Greyhawk Gazetteer.
+Geshtai is the Living Greyhawk Gazetteer.

-Ishtishia is the elemental embodiment of water.
-He is an enigmatic and changeable deity with a small following.
-Like water itself, smaller groups within the religious hierarchy form, pool, and re-form.
-Ishtishia's temples are built beside water, and his clergy protects and purifies water sources.
-His symbol is a cresting wave.
-Ishtishia is detailed in Faiths and Pantheons.
+s the elemental embodiment of water.
+He is an enigchangeable deity with a small following.
+Like water groups within the religious hierarchy form, pool, ishtishia's temples are built beside water, and his ects and purifies water sources.
+His symbol is a crestsection is detailed in Faiths and Pantheons.

-The Mockery, one of the Dark Six, embodies the ferocity of the sea.
-He is patron to Eberron's sahuagin and worshiped out of fear by all who must ply the seas.
-His symbol is a dragon turtle.
-He is said to appear usually as a human or merfolk with seaweed entwined in hair and beard.
-The Mockery is detailed in the EBERRON Campaign Setting.
+Sector of the Dark Six, embodies the ferocity of the spatron to Eberron's sahuagin and worshiped out all who must ply the seas.
+His symbol is a dragon said to appear usually as a human or merfolk with entwined in hair and beard.
+The Mockery is detailed in Campaign Setting.

-Procan is the wild deity of ocean storms, winds, and waves, as well as of sea life.
-He is as tempestuous as his domain and can be greedy or cruel.
-His clerics make holy water from brine and travel aboard ships to placate the god's wild moods.
-Procan's symbol is a trident piercing a cresting wave.
-Procan is detailed in the Living Greyhawk Gazetteer.
+s the wild deity of ocean storms, winds, and waves, as sea life.
+He is as tempestuous as his domain and can or cruel.
+His clerics make holy water from brine and ships to placate the god's wild moods.
+Procan's a trident piercing a cresting wave.
+Procan is detailed Greyhawk Gazetteer.

-Sekolah is a powerful devil and patron of the sahuagin.
-He appears as a giant great white shark.
-Sahuagin priestesses offer sacrifices of conquered enemies and dedicate vast wealth in gems and jewelry.
+a giant great white shark.
+Sahuagin priestesses offer conquered enemies and dedicate vast wealth in gems and jewelry.
 Sekolah does not otherwise interact much with his worshipers.
 His symbol is a shark's dorsal fin cutting the water.